alvinang/Vin-Compare/README.md

 ### Summary

-This app is created to compare NMVTIS report vs CarFax from AntiVin.su.
-App utilizes:
+This app is created to compare vin reports.
+App uses:

 * [Bootstrap Rails gem](https://github.com/anjlab/bootstrap-rails)
-* [Flat UI gem] (https://github.com/pkurek/flatui-rails) - to utilize additional features on [Flat UI Kit](http://designmodo.github.io/Flat-UI/)

 This app is created using rails 4.0.0 and ruby 2.0.0p195.

-### Why using GitHub (temporary)?

-Everything is setup for Cloud66 + DigitalOcean.
-Will use that to test in production.
-Upon completion, will transfer repo to BitBucket.

 ### Work in Progress

 #### Version 0.1

 * Store VIN in db
-* Look into AntiVin.su PHP code to possibly transfer to Ruby or just use existing PHP code for return values
-* Store return values for NMVTIS and AntiVin to db
 * Two page only -> Home, Result
-* Checkout compares NMVTIS report and CarFax
+* Checkout compares NMVTIS report, CarFax and AutoCheck
 * No Stripe yet
+* Add jQuery in result page

 #### Version 0.2